 If the sensor film should fail and become electrically open, a "Sensor Fault" is declared.
 A "Sensor Fault" will cause a "Fault Detected" message to scroll once a minute on the sensor display.
-If a Sensor Fault occurs, the 4-20mA signal will be set at 0mA until the fault condition is resolved.
+If a Sensor Fault occurs, the 4-20mA signal will be set at 0mA and the "Sensor Fault" bit will be set until the fault condition is resolved.